 - The food chain starts with phytoplankton converting sunlight and nutrients into living tissue.

-- Phytoplankton are then are eaten by copepods, which are members of the microscopic animal community called zooplankton.
+- Phytoplankton is then eaten by copepods, which are members of the microscopic animal community called zooplankton.

 - Copepods are eaten by bay anchovies, which are eaten by large fish such as bluefish and striped bass.